Valkimani/employee-viewer-app/README.md

 ## Description

 This assignment demonstrates creating an employee directory with React.
-To achieve this, the application's UI has been broken down into components, manage component state, and respond to user events.  when the user loads the page, a table of employees should render.
+To achieve this, the application's UI has been broken down into components, manage component state, and respond to user events.
+When the user loads the page, a table of employees should render.
 The user should be able to:

   * Sort the table by at least one category